Monica P. Colaiácovo

 Professor of Genetics

-3) Investigate how the dynamic regulation of histone methylation and acetylation patterns affect germline maintenance and DNA double-strand break repair.
+- Investigate the roles played by regulators of the chromatin landscape, such as histone methyltransferases and demethylases, in germline maintenance and DNA double-strand break repair.

 New Research Building, Room 334